Explore issue tracking features

 The content of these notification emails can be easily customized with the Templates Manager tool.
 You have a whole lot of choice for using placeholder variables, within the template.
 In runtime (that is, when the actual email is generated from the template), the enclosed variables will be substituted by their corresponding values.

 You and your support team frequently find trying to solve the same issue over and over.
 Your end-users send you emails on similar issues repeatedly.
-And if you are already aware of the solution, typically, you will try to compose the solution or if you have vague recollection of it, you would try to navigate to your existing document libraries, past emails etc. Just consider how much time and effort you had wasted in trying to find the right information at the moment of need, not to mention the delayed response to the support request.
+And if you are already aware of the solution, typically, you will try to compose the solution or if you have vague recollection of it, you will try to navigate to your existing document libraries, past emails etc. Just consider how much time and effort you had wasted in trying to find the right information at the moment of need, not to mention the delayed response to the support request.
 You wish you could share your knowledge on a centralized information system with other team members so that everyone has the same understanding and are communicating the same message when asked about specific issues!

 Issue Tracker includes an integrated Knowledge Base system that allows your helpdesk team to document best practices and solutions to common problems, in the form of KB articles stored on a dedicated SharePoint list.
-A Question and Answer format is used to intuitively display KB articles.
+A Question-and-Answer format is used to intuitively display KB articles.
 Each article may have any number of file attachments associated, rich-text elements, and hyperlinks to other web pages.
 All articles are tagged with a related problem category and problem type, so it is easy to find a particular resolution at time of needs.

 So, the question is how can technician make use these knowledge base articles in replying to emails?
 Well, individual technician even need not go back and forth between the email (Outlook) and the KB articles (SharePoint).
 In the Issue Tracker toolbar or ribbon in Outlook, there are KB buttons, which the technician can use to choose one of this relevant KB article directly for replying to tickets or emails.

-A dialog window allows the technicians to browse through the existing knowledge base articles, and select the relevant article to be embedded either as attachment, inline or as URL into the email reply.
+A dialog window allows the technicians to browse through the existing knowledge base articles and select the relevant article to be embedded either as attachment, inline or as URL into the email reply.

 Selected KB article can be applied or inserted into the replied email in varied format.
 You can choose to insert as attachment in the form of a word document (*.doc), Adobe PDF (*.pdf), Microsoft XPS (*.xps) or as single file MHTML (*.mht).
 You can also embed the selected KB article directly into the body of the email reply.
 Any inline images and formatting are preserved in its original state in the reply also.
 Alternatively, if your SharePoint site is opened (i.e., accessible via the web), then you can also insert the hyperlink or URL of the selected KB article into the reply, so that the recipient can simply click the hyperlink to open the relevant article in their web browser.